dvreeze/yaidom/docs/someXmlGotchas.rst

 As the successor to the supposedly even more complex SGML, XML can be document-oriented or data-oriented.
 So it can mix tags and text freely, or it can limit the occurrence of text to the content of leaf element nodes only.
 Servicing those "2 worlds" must have implications for (the complexity of) schema languages as well.
+Indeed it does, as the "ignorable whitespace" issues show.
+After all, in "data-oriented"
+XML inter-element whitespace is normally "ignorable", but of course there is no automatic way of determining whether XML is "data-oriented" or "document-oriented".

 There are several degrees of freedom in how to represent data as XML, but this freedom does not necessarily help in better interpreting the data.
 For one, there is the distinction between elements and attributes.
 When to use what?